Excel for the web

 View 3D charts

 View 3D charts in your worksheet.
-You cannot create or edit 3D charts in Excel Online.
+You cannot create or edit 3D charts in Excel for the web.

 What if analysis tools

-Not available in Excel Online.
-You can view "What if" analysis results in Excel Online, as expected.
+Not available in Excel for the web.
+You can view "What if" analysis results in Excel for the web, as expected.
 If you want to use analysis tools such as Goal Seek, Data Tables, Solver, and Series, then you'll need the Excel desktop app.
 Learn more about differences between using a workbook in the browser and in Excel desktop app.

-To view feature availability across Office 365 plans, standalone options, and on-premise solutions, see Office Online Service Description.
+To view feature availability across Office 365 plans, standalone options, and on-premise solutions, see Office for the web Service Description.